The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: Collaborative Interdisciplinary Research with Animal-AI

-While there are many environments for the study and development of embodied artificial intelligence agents, the design criteria listed above distinguish Animal-AI 3.
-Like ThreeDWorld \cite{gan2020threedworld}, OPEn \cite{gan_open_2021}, and XLand \cite{team2021open, humantimescaleadaptation2022}, the environment is built on top of Unity's physics engine \cite{juliani2018unity}, providing fast and intuitive real-world physics and three-dimensional graphics \cite{ward2020using}.
-We also make use of Unity's open-source \texttt{ml-agents} Python API \cite{juliani2018unity}, which is integrated with existing reinforcement learning frameworks, such as \texttt{Gymnasium} \cite{towers_gymnasium_2023}, \texttt{Dopamine} \cite{castro2018dopamine}, and \texttt{stable-baselines-3} \cite{stable-baselines3}.
-Unlike ThreeDWorld, OPEn, XLand, and similarly rich environments such as Avalon \cite{albrecht2022avalon}, Habitat \cite{savva2019habitat} and commercial video games \cite{ye2020towards}, Animal-AI 3 is more constrained in its scope.
-While these other environments are invaluable for the development of large, data-driven computational models, they often demand expensive hardware and large teams to use.
-Animal-AI 3 is compact and simple enough to be used by small teams of AI researchers and cognitive scientists alike, while also scaling well to larger experiments.
-Nevertheless, Animal-AI's physics and visuals are rich enough to facilitate complex experiments that are still far out of reach of state-of-the-art systems \cite{voudouris2022direct,crosby2020animal}, marking it out from other environments such as PHYRE \cite{bakhtin_phyre_2019}, OGRE \cite{allen_ogre_2020}, procgen \cite{cobbe2019procgen}, Meta-World \cite{yu2020meta}, crafter \cite{hafner2021benchmarking}, and some Atari games \cite{bellemare2013arcade, bellemare2015arcade} which are heavily simplified.
-Animal-AI 3 strikes a balance between these simpler, two-dimensional environments that are easy to use, and the highly general and sophisticated three-dimensional environments that are somewhat more difficult to use, to provide a platform that can serve two research communities with different skill sets and interests.
+In contrast to comparative cognition and the cognitive sciences, there are several environments similar to the Animal-AI Environment that have been developed in the AI community.
+Most similar to the Animal-AI Environment in being three-dimensional environments with realistic physics are MuJoCo (\cite{todorov_2012}), DeepMind Lab (\cite{beattie2016deepmind,leibo2018psychlab}), Minecraft-based environments (Malm\"{o} \cite{johnson2016malmo}, MineRL \cite{guss2021minerl}, MineDoJo \cite{fan2022minedojo}), MiniWorld (\cite{chevalier2024minigrid}), XLand (\cite{humantimescaleadaptation2022}), Avalon (\cite{albrecht2022avalon}), and ThreeDWorld (\cite{gan2020threedworld,gan_open_2021}).
+The Animal-AI Environment distinguishes itself from these environments in being the only one targeted directly at the intersection between comparative cognition and AI, as well as being freely available, compatible with contemporary machine learning libraries in Python, facilitating customisable experimental designs, and being accompanied by an existing library of several thousand implementations of classic comparative cognition experiments (see Table \ref{tab:competitor-overview}).
+Similarly to XLand and ThreeDWorld, the Animal-AI Environment is built on top of Unity's physics engine (\cite{juliani2018unity}), providing fast real-world physics and three-dimensional graphics (\cite{ward2020using}).
+We also make use of Unity's open-source \texttt{ml-agents} Python API (\cite{juliani2018unity}), which is integrated with existing reinforcement learning frameworks, such as \texttt{Gymnasium} (\cite{towers_gymnasium_2023}), \texttt{Dopamine} (\cite{castro2018dopamine}), and \texttt{stable-baselines-3} (\cite{stable-baselines3}).
+Unlike these environments and similarly rich environments such as Avalon, the Animal-AI Environment is more constrained in its scope.
+While these other environments are invaluable for the development of large, data-driven computational models, they often demand expensive hardware and large research teams.
+The Animal-AI Environment is compact and simple enough to be used by small teams of AI researchers and cognitive scientists alike, while also scaling well to larger experiments.
+Nevertheless, Animal-AI's physics and visuals are rich enough to facilitate complex experiments that are still too difficult for state-of-the-art systems (\cite{crosby2020animal,voudouris2022direct,voudouris2024investigating}; see also Section \ref{sec:aai-testbed-experiment}).